Buying an oil boiler

 To conform with building regulations, since 1 April 2007 oil-fired boilers must have a Sedbuk efficiency of 86% or more (unless an exception is allowed).
-In practice, only condensing oil-fired boilers can meet this efficiency requirement.
-Typically, a new condensing oil-fired boiler will have an efficiency of 92% to 93%, compared with 85% for a new non-condensing boiler and 60% to 70% for older systems.
+Typically, a new condensing oil-fired boiler will have an efficiency of 92% to 93%, compared with 60% to 70% for older systems.

 You should choose a professional registered with the Oil Firing Technical Association (Oftec) to install an oil boiler and heating system.